a1791796/aodi-intern-repo/Data-Privacy-Reflection.md

+What steps can you take to ensure you handle data securely in your daily tasks?

 To handle data securely in daily tasks:
 1. use strong passwords, MFA to protect your account.
 2. lock your screen when you leave your laptop.